Healing comes from taking responsibility…

 o What area of potential growth is being illuminated for us to see?

-I believe we give so much of our power away by feeling victimised by challenges – I know this has personally been a huge part of my own growth so far, and will probably continue to be, maybe for the rest of my journey on earth.
+I believe we give so much of our power away by feeling victimised by challenges – I know this has personally been a huge part of my own growth so far.
 But for sure what I’ve noticed is that each time I stop and get up close and present with my emotional reactivity, I soften that sensation of powerless and actually heal a little part of my being that felt small and overwhelmed by something or someone ‘out there’.

 Facing challenges head on with wisdom, curiosity and presence is a beautiful starting point for reclaiming power that people and painful situations may have taken from us in the past.

 “Most people use their energy attempting to rearrange circumstances that trigger painful emotions.
 Changing external circumstances will not change your rigid patterns of emotional response.
 That requires looking at the patterns themselves.”